Justin-Guimond/elevator-shaft/README.md

 ## Summary

-#### This project is a website built to practice my newly-learned full-stack development skills.
-With a passion for snowboarding and having a history of logging my snowboarding sessions on a generic notes app, I've decided to create this website as a custom way to log my data in a more organized and user-friendly way.
+#### With a passion for snowboarding and having a history of logging my snowboarding sessions on a generic notes app, I created this webapp as a custom way to log my data in a more organized and user-friendly way.

 #### Technologies Used: Mongoose, Express/EJS, Node.js, HTML, CSS

-## Link to live site:

-#### (Please do not delete any data) https://tranquil-woodland-81538-38b7cb910cd5.herokuapp.com/
+#### Live Link: (Please do not delete any data) https://tranquil-woodland-81538-38b7cb910cd5.herokuapp.com/

 ## Future Improvements